prrvchr/eMailerOOo/README.md

 **The use of this software subjects you to our** [**Terms Of Use**](https://prrvchr.github.io/smtpMailerOOo/smtpMailerOOo/registration/TermsOfUse_en) **and** [**Data Protection Policy**](https://prrvchr.github.io/smtpMailerOOo/smtpMailerOOo/registration/PrivacyPolicy_en)

-**This extension is under development and is not yet available ...
-Thank you for your patience.**

 # version [0.0.1](https://prrvchr.github.io/smtpMailerOOo#historical)

 ## Introduction: